Table of Contents

 - 5) Results

 - This section should include a concise textual description of the data presented in the tables and figures.
 Excessive repetition of table or figure contents should be avoided.

 - The discussion should focus on the interpretation and significance of the findings and include the objective comments that describe their relation to other work in the area as well as new and important aspects of the study.
 The Discussion should not repeat materials already presented in the Results section.

 - The acknowledgments section should contain brief statements of assistance and financial support.
 Any other matters associated with research funds, facilities and drugs that were used in the study should also be given.

 - References must be written in English only.
 Reference citations in the text should be made with consecutive numbers in parenthesis (Vancouver style).
 References should be listed in the order of citation in the text, with the corresponding number.
 The reference style for journal articles is as follows : names of authors, full title of article, journal name abbreviated in accordance with Index Medicus, year, volume, and page numbers.
-List all authors when they are six or less; when they are seven or more, list the first six and add et al. The names of all authors must be listed by the last name and the initials of the first and middle names.
+List all authors when they are 6 or less; when they are seven or more, list the first 6 and add et al. The names of all authors must be listed by the last name and the initials of the first and middle names.
 Papers in press may be listed with the journal name and tentative year of publication.
 The style for a chapter of a book is as follows: author and title of the chapter, editor of the book, title of the book, edition, volume, place, publisher, year, and page numbers.
 Unpublished data or personal communications are listed only with the author’s written permission.
 Internet URLs should be as follows; authors’ names, website title, URL and the time of the latest update.
 All other references should be listed as shown in the “Uniform Requirements for Manuscripts submitted to Biomedical Journals” (2008).
 Authors are responsible for the accuracy and completeness of their references.
-The maximum number of cited references should be 40 for original articles and 20 for case reports.

 - 1) Journal article